dhoer/chef-selenium/README.md

 [default](https://github.com/dhoer/chef-selenium/blob/master/attributes/default.rb) attributes for global cookbook settings.

-Note that provided examples in this cookbook have passwords unencrypted for simplicity.
+Note that the provided examples in this cookbook have passwords unencrypted for simplicity.

 ## selenium_hub